-The primary filter is book-shaped, one side packed with tiny particles of charcoal which have been treated with oxygen.
+The primary filter is book-shaped.
+One side is packed with tiny particles of charcoal, which have been treated with oxygen.
 This procedure opens the pores of the carbon atoms, increasing their surface area and allowing these particles to absorb copious amounts of gas and odors.

 The other side of this unit contains a High-Efficiency Particulate Air (HEPA) filter.
 Air is forced through a fine mesh that traps harmful particles.

 This system from Levoit removes 99.97% of dust, pollen, smoke, odor, allergies, mold spores, and pet dander.

 The Levoit personal air filter can purify the air of an area of up to 15m² (161 ft²).
 A room that measures 12 by 13 feet—the size of my living room—can be handled effectively.

 My office is one third the size of the living room.
 With the fan set to the middle position, this air purifier efficiently sucks up the smoke from my forbidden cigarettes.

 This device is whisper quiet at low speed.
 In the medium position, it is louder but will not bother most people.
 High speed is quite noisy and would typically be used only in larger rooms when several people are smoking.

 If properly maintained, this air purifier will last for many years.
 Prefilters should be changed every three months, and the primary filter is rated for six to eight months.